monero-ecosystem/monero-python/docs/source/wallet.rst

 Using wallet and accounts
 =========================

-The wallet, up to Monero 'Helium Hydra' (0.11.x) release, had only single address and no concept of accounts.
-This will change with the next version which is planned to be published in March 2018 and already is available for testing.
+Since Monero 'Helium Hydra' (0.11.x) the wallet handles accounts and deterministically generated addresses, known as *subaddresses*.

 The wallet
 ----------